GrHalbgott/index-calculator/README.md

 | Soil-Adjusted Vegetation Index (SAVI) | x | x |
 | Structure Intensive Pigment Vegetation Index (SIPI) | x | x |

-If you want any indices to be implemented, please don't hesitate to write an <a href="https://github.com/GrHalbgott/index-calculator/issues">issue</a>.
+If you want any indices to be implemented as well, please don't hesitate to write an <a href="https://github.com/GrHalbgott/index-calculator/issues">issue</a>.

 ### Output options